 When should cats be vaccinated?

-How much is a vaccine for a cat?
+How much does a vaccine for a cat cost?

 The price for vaccines varies, depending on where you live and where you choose to get your cat vaccinated.
 At your veterinary hospital, you might pay anywhere from $15 to $28 per vaccine.
 If you combine your cat’s vaccines with her yearly physical exam, the cost is higher since you are paying the exam fee as well (this varies, but might range from $45 to $55).

 You can save some money by taking your cat to a low-cost vaccine clinic, which might be offered by your veterinarian, a humane society in your town, or your local government.
 Vaccines at these shot clinics may be as low as $10 per vaccine, with no exam fee.
 However, it’s always a good idea to have your cat examined by a veterinarian before she gets vaccines because it’s not safe to give vaccines to a cat that is running a fever or otherwise sick.